Art Department Slide Library

-Photographs from Education professor Shirley Ritter's overland trip from Indonesia to England, January - May 1976.
+Photographs from Professor of Education Emerita Shirley Ritter's overland trip from Indonesia to England, January - May 1976.

 Digital copies of postcards kept by Special Collections and Archives.
 The collections include: Ethel Howard Postcard Collection; Furman University Postcard Collection; and South Carolina Postcard Collection.